chochinlu/encode_ai_bootcamp_week_1_homework/readme.md

-# AI Chef Recipe Generator
+# AI Multi-Role Assistant Generator

-This project uses OpenAI's GPT model to generate detailed recipes based on user input.
+This project uses OpenAI's GPT model to generate responses for various roles, including chef, travel advisor, and programmer.

 ## Table of Contents